Gravitational Waves from First-Order Phase Transitions Assisted by Temperature-Enhanced Scatterings: Framework and methodology

-\begin{itemize} \item \textbf{Critical temperature} $T_c$: the temperature at which the symmetric and broken minima of the thermal effective potential $V_{\mathrm{eff}}(\phi,T)$ become degenerate~\cite{Quiros:1999jp, Dine:1992wr, Cline:2006ts}. \item \textbf{Nucleation temperature} $T_n$: the temperature at which bubbles of the broken phase nucleate efficiently, defined by the condition $S_3(T_n)/T_n \approx 140$, where $S_3(T)$ is the three-dimensional Euclidean bounce action~\cite{Linde:1980tt, Andersen:2004fp, Quiros:1999jp}.
+The dynamics of a cosmological first-order phase transition are typically characterized by several key parameters~\cite{Caprini:2015zlo, Caprini:2019egz, Mazumdar:2018dfl, Hindmarsh:2020hop, Athron:2023mer}: \begin{itemize} \item \textbf{Critical temperature} $T_c$: the temperature at which the symmetric and broken minima of the thermal effective potential $V_{\mathrm{eff}}(\phi,T)$ become degenerate~\cite{Quiros:1999jp, Dine:1992wr, Cline:2006ts}. \item \textbf{Nucleation temperature} $T_n$: the temperature at which bubbles of the broken phase nucleate efficiently, defined by the condition $S_3(T_n)/T_n \approx 140$, where $S_3(T)$ is the three-dimensional Euclidean bounce action~\cite{Linde:1980tt, Andersen:2004fp, Quiros:1999jp}.
 This ensures at least one bubble per Hubble volume is nucleated. \item \textbf{Strength parameter} $\alpha$: the ratio of the latent heat released during the phase transition to the radiation energy density at $T_n$, which controls the fraction of vacuum energy converted into bulk motion and GW~\cite{Caprini:2015zlo, Grojean:2006bp, Espinosa:2010hh}. \item \textbf{Inverse duration parameter} $\beta$: defined as $\beta/H \big|_{T_n}$, where $H$ is the Hubble parameter at $T_n$~\cite{Caprini:2015zlo, Caprini:2019egz}.
 It measures how rapidly the transition completes; smaller $\beta/H$ corresponds to a slower, longer transition producing stronger GW signals. \end{itemize}

 In our framework, temperature-enhanced scatterings introduce an additional term of the form $c\, T^{p} \phi^2$ in the effective potential, with $p<0$~\cite{Baldes:2018nel, Bian:2019bsn, Athron:2023mer}.
 As the Universe cools, this term becomes increasingly significant, modifying the thermal evolution of $V_{\mathrm{eff}}(\phi,T)$ and directly affecting the bounce action $S_3(T)/T$, where $S_3(T)$ is the three dimensional Euclidean action.
 Details about the bounce action is given in Appendix \ref{app:bounce}.
 As illustrated in Fig.~\ref{fig:BounceAction}, different values of $p$ change the temperature dependence of $S_3(T)/T$, shifting the nucleation temperature $T_n$, altering the duration of the phase transition (through $\beta/H$), and affecting its strength (through $\alpha$).